What a night. Even after studying amateur astronomy for seven months, nothing prepares you for actually having a go yourself, on your own.

 I was however denied as the site had floodlit the road and the only dark areas were precariously close to a national speed limit A road, and as desperately as I wanted to use my kit, I did want to live for next time.

 So I carried my kit (it’s heavy and bulky, and it’s gone 2:00am) across the site to a more secluded location on top of a small mound.

 There I unpacked and begun the alignment procedure.
 However this alignment procedure is accompanied by a cocophany of beeps and motor whirrs.
 I rapidly turned down the motor speed and without a moments thought, pushed the handheld guidance computer into my shorts and muffled it.
 Silently does it.
 The name’s Mike, Mike Bond…

-So I tried aligning the telescope to one of the stars that I thought I knew.
+So, I tried aligning the telescope to one of the stars that I thought I knew.
 Bugger – just like the first night two days ago, I totally misread the sky and picked the wrong one.
-Suddenly, I noticed a bright light in the sky to my left.
-I turned and it vanished.
-A few moments later it was back, brighter than before – it was the brightest object in the entire section of the sky.
+I probably should have brought my pro weather station along with me for accurate readings; it totally slipped my mind.
+But all of a sudden, I noticed a bright light in the sky to my left.
+I turned, and it vanished.
+A few moments later, it was back and brighter than before – it was the brightest object in the entire section of the sky.